inex/ixp-manager-docs-md/docs/features/route-servers.md

 This is a live view gathered from each Bird v2 route server with a looking glass.

+### RFC1997 Passthru

+[RFC1997](https://tools.ietf.org/html/rfc1997) defines some well-known communities including `NO_EXPORT` (`0xFFFFFF01 / 65535:65281`) and `NO_ADVERTISE` and states that they *have global significance and their operations shall be implemented in any community-attribute-aware BGP speaker*.

+According to [RFC7947](https://tools.ietf.org/html/rfc7947), it is a matter of local policy whether these well-known communities are interpreted or passed through.
+Historically, some IXP route servers interpret them and some pass them through.
+As such the behaviour of these well-known communities is not well-understood when it comes to route servers and this topic has been the subject of a good deal of debate in the IXP community over the years.

+In 2017, INEX and LONAP published [draft-hilliard-grow-no-export-via-rs-00](https://www.ietf.org/archive/id/draft-hilliard-grow-no-export-via-rs-00.txt) to try and create some consensus on this.
+While the draft was not accepted as a standard, the discussion drew a conclusion that these well-known communities should not be interpreted by the route server but passed through.

 ### Legacy Prefix Analysis Tool